OpenProteinAI/openprotein-docs/src/index.md

 ## Using the app

-The App provides project and data management, sequence-to-function ML model training, sequence analysis, and sequence design capabilities through an easy-to-use interface.
+Our web application provides an easy-to-use user interface for project and data management, sequence-to-function ML model training, sequence analysis, and sequence design capabilities.
 The app is divided into two primary modules: Projects, which provides tools for iterative protein design, and PoET, our generative protein language model for de novo design.

 Visit the App docs to learn more: